Have you ever wanted to know what all the crew jobs needed to make-up a movie, TV show, or commercial are?

-Production Manager – supervises the physical aspects of the production (not the creative aspects) including personnel, technology, budget and scheduling.
+- Production Manager – supervises the physical aspects of the production (not the creative aspects), including personnel, technology, budget, and scheduling.
 It is the production manager’s responsibility to make sure the filming stays on schedule and within its budget.
-The production manager also helps manage the day-to-day budget by managing operating costs such as salaries, production costs and everyday equipment rental costs.
+The production manager also helps manage the day-to-day budget by managing operating costs such as salaries, production costs, and everyday equipment rental costs.

-Production Coordinator – the information nexus of the production.
+- Production Coordinator – the information nexus of the production.
 Responsible for organizing all the logistics from hiring crew, renting equipment, and booking talent.
-The production coordinator is an integral part of the film production.
+The production coordinator is an integral part of film production.

-Assistant Director (1st and 2nd) – assists the production manager and the director.
-Generally in charge of overseeing the day-to-day management of the cast and crew including scheduling, equipment, script and the set.
+- Assistant Director (1st and 2nd) – assists the production manager and the director.
+Generally, in charge of overseeing the day-to-day management of the cast and crew, including scheduling, equipment, script, and the set.

-Grips– the grips are the lighting and rigging technicians.
+- Grips– the grips are the lighting and rigging technicians.
 They function as a cross between a mechanic and a construction worker on the set.
-A grip’s job responsibilities include: working closely with the camera department especially if the camera is mounted onto a dolly or crane; work closely with the electrical department to put in lighting set ups necessary for a shot.
-Grips do not actually work on the lighting (they are not technically electricians) but handle all other necessary equipment; responsible for all “rigging” on the set including lighting equipment rigged over actors and crew, working with pulleys, steel cables; responsible for all safety on the set as it relates to the equipment they work with on the production.There are several grip positions:
+A grip’s job responsibilities include: working closely with the camera department, especially if the camera is mounted onto a dolly or crane; work closely with the electrical department to put in lighting setups necessary for a shot.
+Grips do not work on the lighting (they are not technically electricians) but handle all other essential equipment.
+Grips are responsible for all “rigging” on the set, including lighting equipment rigged over actors and crew, working with pulleys, steel cables, accountable for all safety on the film set as it relates to the material they work with on the production.There are several grip positions:

 - Key grip – the foreman of the grip department.
 Overseas the work and responsibilities of all of the grips on the set.

-Dolly grip – operates the camera dollies or camera cranes.
+- Dolly grip – operates the camera dollies or camera cranes.

-Best boy electric – assistant to the gaffer.
-Generally responsible for the daily running of the lighting, hiring and scheduling of the crew; coordinating the rigging crews (depending upon the size of the production).
+- Best boy electric – assistant to the gaffer.
+Generally responsible for the daily running of the lighting, hiring, and scheduling of the crew, coordinating the rigging crews (depending upon the size of the production).